Updated: Apr 6

 Flavorful scales can be both major and minor but they typically stand out because of their cultural flavor—differing from western music.
 Indian, Middle-Eastern and Chinese scales are some of the most common flavorful handpan scales.
 These types of scales are beautiful and magical.
 You only need to close your eyes and the melodies of these handpans will transport you to the ends of the world in an instant.

-I'm proud to partner with reputable handpan makers to offer you handpans for sale on this website starting at $1,199.
+Did you know I partner with reputable handpan makers so you can buy a handpan on my website?
+I've put together a great selection of major, minor and flavorful scales for you starting at $1,199.
 Click here to view the scales available right now.